 At this point, you may have already determined that your garage is good to go for food storage!
 But in most cases, temperate (at the very least) is going to be an issue.

-Most garages aren’t temperature regulated like the rest of the house, and in many cases they’re not even insulated.
-So in the winter, it’s possible to reach freezing temperatures, and in the summer it’s possible to reach temperatures well over 100°F depending where you live.
+Most garages aren’t temperature-regulated like the rest of the house, and in many cases, they’re not even insulated.
+So in the winter, it’s possible to reach freezing temperatures, and in the summer it’s possible to reach temperatures well over 100°F depending on where you live.

 So let’s talk about how to make your garage safe for food storage.

 First things first, we need to find out if your garage is suitable for food storage.

 The best way to do that is to start tracking the temperature in your garage over time.
 This temperature and humidity monitor available on Amazon is inexpensive and will track the temperature and humidity of your garage for you over time so you can see what the highs and lows are.

 You probably don’t want to wait a year to see how big your temperature swings are before using your garage for food storage.
 So just try it out for a few weeks.
 If it’s winter, see how low it goes.
 If it’s summer, see how high it goes.

 If you live in a climate that gets pretty cold and your garage stays above freezing every day during the winter, then your garage is probably going to be okay for temperature.

 If you live in a hot climate and it’s summer, then if your garage temperature doesn’t go much above 85° then it’s probably going to be fine year-round.